lightvector/KataGo/docs/Analysis_Engine.md

    * `rootPolicyTemperature (float)`: Optional.
 Set this to a value > 1 to make KataGo do a wider search.
    * `rootFpuReductionMax (float)`: Optional.
 Set this to 0 to make KataGo more willing to try a variety of moves.
    * `includeOwnership (boolean)`: Optional.
 If true, report ownership prediction as a result.
 Will double memory usage and reduce performance slightly.
+   * `priority (int)`: Optional.
+Analysis threads will prefer handling queries with the highest priority unless already started on another task, breaking ties in favor of earlier queries.
+If not specified, defaults to 0.

 #### Responses